-The Lime Kiln Road was constructed at the same time as the kiln to bring lime from the kiln to the Willard and Strahan house construction sites.
-Eventually the road continued beyond the Lime Kiln to connect into the Oak Creek Road, and became known as the Lime Kiln Cut-Off.
+The Lime Kiln Road was constructed simultaneously as the kiln to bring lime from the kiln to the Willard and Strahan house construction sites.
+Eventually, the road continued beyond the Lime Kiln to connect into the Oak Creek Road and became known as the Lime Kiln Cut-Off.
 This route became a favorite route for early settlers of the upper Verde Valley because it was considerably shorter than the main road.
 The road was constructed for horse and wagon use and was abandoned by the time automobile use became popular (Willard 1979).

-In 2005 the trail was listed as a Centennial Trail by the USDA Forest Service, in celebration of the 100th birthday of the US Forest Service.
+In 2005 the trail was listed as a Centennial Trail by the USDA Forest Service, celebrating the 100th birthday of the US Forest Service.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.